 share their experiences.
 Experiences in rural mini grids, moreover with renewable energy, are limited.
 In Indonesia, the rural mini grids are built for isolated villages where national grid are not existed.

-Therefore, the systems are not accessible for other people who are outside of the communities to learn from them.
-This situation creates bubble among the practitioners and hampered the sector to energy installations, especially about rural mini grids, are still not widely accessible.
+5. Include actual data and relevant visual media.
+Availability of reliable and actual data about renewable energy installations, especially about rural mini grids, are still not widely accessible.
 Hence, knowledge products which provide data, like REMap Indonesia, and series of photos from the sites are more likely to get more attention from the readers as it provides visualisation of data and information.
 Moreover, evaluation of performance from the installed systems is also highly anticipated, especially to analyse many aspects in mini grids, such as load profile, performance ratio, and reliability of the